drshahizan/computer-system/profile/INVINCIBLEGL/readme.md

 # GANLAI's Profile

 ## About Me
 Hello!
 I'm GANLAI, a passionate individual who loves exploring new ideas and embracing creativity.
-I enjoy learning about technology, culture, and everything in between.
+I enjoy learning about technology, culture, and everything in between.I graduated from Tianjin University of Science and Technology, majoring in Computer Science.

 ## Interests
 - **Technology:** Always on the lookout for the latest advancements and innovations.